10 Skills That Every Career Coach Must Possess

 Career coaching can be a rewarding experience (as well as a financially lucrative one), especially for those who have a passion and true desire to help others advance in their chosen professions.

-A career coach helps with everything from career retuning to settling into a higher position or demanding job, recharging a slumbering career, transitioning into unknown sectors and mid-career changes.
-It even includes advising freshers on professional options, interview prep, conducting effective job searches and more.
+What is a career coach?
+A career coach is a professional who helps individuals navigate their career paths, offering guidance on everything from career retuning to settling into a higher position or demanding job, recharging a slumbering career, transitioning into unknown sectors, and managing mid-career changes.
+What does a career coach do?
+They also advise freshers on professional options, prepare clients for interviews, conduct effective job searches, and more.

 Against this backdrop of life-changing decisions, having the right skillsets is very important for a career coach to guide their clients in their professional growth.